milesmg/neural-network/README.md

 # neural-network
- Code for a neural network that decyphers handwritten digits from the MNIST database.
+ Code for a neural network that deciphers handwritten digits from the MNIST database.

 CREDITS: